 At the height of its success, the combined exports of the UK, Norway, Denmark and the Netherlands made the North Sea the world's fourth largest oil producer and third largest gas producer.
 While a significant number of fields in the North Sea are now in decline and the basin as a whole is in a mature stage, it has been estimated that the proven reserves could sustain production for another 20 years.

-Generalised stratigraphy of the UK Continental Shelf.
-Drafted by K. Wright, after the Millennium Atlas: Petroleum Geology of the Central and Northern North Sea (2003).
+Generalised stratigraphy of the UK Continental Shelf, after the Millennium Atlas (2003).

 SCROLL FOR MORE INFORMATION

 Precambrian to Ordovician rocks form the crystalline 'basement' on which the younger sediments were deposited.
 They are rarely documented in the North Sea, but where they have been sampled they are known to include low to high grade metamorphic rocks, igneous rocks and metasedimentary rocks.
 These basement rocks can be highly fractured due to having undergone multiple phases of deformation.
 The rocks underlying the North Sea are thought to be remnants of the Baltica, Laurentia and Eastern Avalonia crustal blocks which were once part of the supercontinent Pangea.